Traditional martial arts tuition in Cornwall, UK.

 On the premise that no one art is ideal for all people, we decided to use techniques similar to those found in Wado-Ryu for the first two years of training.
 This allows the lower grade to attain a satisfactory level of technical proficiency in a wide range of techniques while gradually improving their physical status (stamina, strength and suppleness) to prepare them for the more mentally and physically demanding aspects of other systems.

 At brown belt level the student is considered a senior grade, and with a good grounding in basic karate is ready to look at some of the other aspects of karate.
-The stances lower slightly and the joint locks and breaks of karate systems that predate the formal Karate-Do are learned, and this is reflected in our use of the Goju-Ryu Kata Saipai and Sienshin at brown belt.
+The stances lower slightly and the joint locks and breaks of karate systems that predate the formal Karate-Do are learned.
+This is reflected in our use of the Goju-Ryu Kata Saipai and Sienshin at brown belt.

 Funakoshi Gichin (the acknowledged founder of modern Karate) was well aware of students dropping out of Karate due to staleness - the same old stuff, over and over again.
 After two years of training most techniques are taken on board (though not necessarily mastered!) and the shift in emphasis from basic techniques to some of the original Okinawan concepts has the secondary benefit of reviving the interest of a long term student and presenting a new set of challenges.